q3769/conseq4j/README.md

 public class MessageConsumer {

     /**
-     * Default conseq has unbounded (Integer.MAX_VLUE) global concurrency.
+     * Default conseq's global concurrency is java.lang.Runtime.availableProcessors.
      *
-     * Or to limit the global concurrency to 10, for example:
+     * Or to set the global concurrency to 10, for example:
      * <code>
      * private ConcurrentSequencer conseq = new Conseq(10);
      * </code>